ed-kung/lacpc/README.md

 ## Summarize agenda items

-`summarize-agenda-items.ipynb`
+`summarize-agendas.ipynb`

 Uses ChatGPT to summarize individual agenda items from the raw text.
-Responses are stored in `agenda-item-summaries.txt`.
+Responses are stored in `agenda-summary.txt`.

 ## Split agenda items